btcrs/gittle/docs/api.rst

 API
 ***

-Interacting with Groot's API for testing or further development is simple and well documented.
+Interacting with Welders's API for testing or further development is simple and well documented.

-See (`Groot's API Docs <https://btcrs.github.io/slate>`_) for more info.
+See (`Welder's API Docs <https://btcrs.github.io/slate>`_) for more info.